 There are lots of young people looking for experience who will work for less for the chance to get experience and build a relationship.
 Or you may choose to learn video editing and there are plenty of apps for an affordable price on your phone or laptop.

-Making more videos and sharing them more or less guarantees at this point that I’ll hit 1,000,000 views.
+Making and sharing videos helped me gain over 2 million views on all platforms.
 More importantly, it shows prospective clients, students, fans what I can do and who I am, so they can make an informed decision about whether to work with me.

 When I first began releasing videos they were awful in terms of production values, but the content resonated with enough people that I attracted and nurtured relationships with clients, students, and fans.